It's time for Ottawa to establish a national strategy on brain injuries

-Domestic abuse, homelessness, substance abuse, overdose, mental health, and now Covid-19 are all linked to brain injury.
+Domestic abuse, homelessness, substance abuse, overdose, mental health, and trauma are all linked to brain injury.
 MP Alistair MacGregor’s Bill C-277 is calling on the government to develop a national strategy to support and improve brain injury prevention and treatment.

 We know that over 1.5 million Canadians live with brain injury and it contributes to homelessness, incarceration, substance use and mental health issues.